devdeliw/website/content/posts/memory.md

 which exist in three sub-levels.
 Accessing cached data takes between $\sim$3-60 cycles depending on which sub-level is accessed.
 Beyond caches lies the main memory.
 Accessing data from main memory takes $\sim$200-400 cycles.
-Together these levels form a pipeline that moves data from storage to the processor.
+Together these levels form the hierarchy that moves data from storage to the processor.

 <br>